 Any vaccine can have people who will not be protected from disease after having the vaccination, the vaccines are not 100% effective in preventing you from catching COVID-19.
 They create antibodies which can fight the COVID-19 infection to stop you becoming severely unwell.
 You may still be able to pass COVID-19 on, but the period of time of transmission would be reduced.

-Advice from the Australian Technical Advisory Group on Immunisations (ATAGI) is that, from 6 months after the second vaccine dose, protection against infection and protection against infecting others begins to decline.
-Whilst protection against severe COVID-19 remains high well after 6 months, a booster dose is recommended to maintain good protection against milder disease.
+Advice from the Australian Technical Advisory Group on Immunisations (ATAGI) is that, from 6 months after the second vaccine dose, protection against infection and protection against infecting others begins to decline – and protection against the Omicron strain may decline sooner.
+A booster dose is recommended to maintain good protection against milder disease.

 The COVID-19 vaccines have not been created with live viruses, which means it is impossible to be infected with either as a result of vaccination.